Short post. Leftover grits, eggs and cheese. Classic Pyrex pie plate. Grandma’s linen napkin. Simplicity.

 Serves 4-6, great with a good crusty loaf of bread and salad!

 *Note about amount of grits and egg.
 Use 2 eggs if you only have scant 2 cups grits.
 If you have heaping 2 1/2 cups grits, then use 3 eggs.
-I used large eggs for this, so if you have extra large eggs in your fridge, only use 2 eggs.
+I used large eggs for this, so if you have extra large or jumbo eggs in your fridge, only use 2 eggs.